suchipi/hex-engine/packages/website/docs/api-2d.md

      *
      * If you do not provide a list of button names, then names for the buttons on a PlayStation controller
      * will be used, even if the connected controller is not a PlayStation controller.
+     *
+     * Available since version: 0.0.0
      */
     buttonNames: Array<string>;

     /**
      * Which gamepad connected to the computer this Gamepad component represents, starting from 0.
+     *
+     * Available since version: 0.1.0
      */
     gamepadIndex: number;
   }>
 ): {
+  /**
-  /** A `Vector` indicating which direction the left stick is being pressed in, and how far it's being pressed. */
+   * A `Vector` indicating which direction the left stick is being pressed in,
+   * and how far it's being pressed.
+   *
+   * Available since version: 0.0.0
+   */
   leftStick: Vector;

+  /**
-  /** A `Vector` indicating which direction the right stick is being pressed in, and how far it's being pressed. */
+   * A `Vector` indicating which direction the right stick is being pressed in,
+   * and how far it's being pressed.
+   *
+   * Available since version: 0.0.0
+   */
   rightStick: Vector;

+  /**
-  /** A Set containing all the names of the currently pressed buttons. */
+   * A Set containing all the names of the currently pressed buttons.
+   *
+   * Available since version: 0.0.0
+   */
   pressed: Set<string>;

   /**